 - Mobile internet is a really useful backup; if your office internet connection fails, you'll have something to fall back on.

 Free Wi-Fi hotspots are spreading rapidly, but we're yet to reach a point where they can be relied upon wholesale.
 It is therefore advisable to invest in SIM-based mobile connectivity for your business.

 Tablets and smartphones allow staff to achieve the same level of productivity previously only possible with a laptop.
-Consequently, the sheer number of devices available with mobile internet capability means there's a solution for budgets big and small.
+Consequently, the sheer number of devices available with mobile internet capability means there's a solution for every budget.

 Getting online with mobile broadband

 Mobile broadband uses mobile phone networks to connect to the internet.
-Speeds vary depending on where you are, but 3G connectivity can be found in all but the most rural of locations and super-fast 4G networks are commonplace in most cities, towns and residential areas.
+Speeds vary depending on where you are, but 3G connectivity can be found in all but the most rural of locations and super-fast 4G networks are available in around 95% of the country.

 4G connections offer speeds on a par with super-fast home broadband and are therefore fantastic travel companions when you need to work on the move.

 All you need to get online with mobile broadband is a modern device featuring a SIM card slot and a data tariff from a mobile phone operator.
 Most operators will offer data allowances as part of a smartphone tariff, but if you only require the data element, you'll find an abundance of 'data-only' contracts starting from as little as £10 per month for a 1-2GB limit.

 If you possess a device which doesn't have the ability to connect to mobile broadband directly (such as a laptop), most smartphones will feature a 'tethering' option.
 This enables your laptop to use your smartphone's mobile broadband connection, usually via Wi-Fi or bluetooth.